 By Clean Technology Hub Executive Director Ifeoma Malo and Senior Analyst Wole Hammond

-The economic development of communities is heavily dependent on energy access; however, many rural settlements remain unconnected to the national electric grid.
+The economic development of communities is heavily dependent on energy access.
+However, many rural settlements remain unconnected to the national electric grid.

-Onono-Anam in Anambra State, Nigeria is one such community, where the lack of electricity has adversely affected the social, health and economic life of the inhabitants of this community who are largely smallholder farmers and petty traders.
+Onono-Anam in Anambra State, Nigeria is one such community, where the lack of electricity has adversely affected the social, health, and economic life of the inhabitants of this community who are largely smallholder farmers and petty traders.

 Only a handful of the 500 homes in this rural community can afford small generators to meet some of their energy needs, whilst the other inhabitants mainly rely on smoky kerosene lamps and fuel wood.

 Over 50 direct and indirect jobs have been created during the project implementation, alongside knowledge transfer, as some of the inhabitants are still involved in post-installation operations.
-The positive impact of this project has resulted in the installation of an additional mini-grid to serve an additional 300 households in Onono and surrounding communities of Okpechalla, Atachile and Okilo.
+The positive impact of this project has resulted in the installation of an additional mini-grid to serve an additional 300 households in Onono and the surrounding communities of Okpechalla, Atachile, and Okilo.

 Energy access for improved health

 Up North in Bisanti, Niger state, the installation of a 40kW solar mini-grid was made possible through a partnership with the Bank of Industry, the United Nations Development Program, and the Institute of Electrical Electronics Engineers (IEEE).

 This mini-grid installation has been of immense benefit to the community.
 Over 300 households and approximately 1,600 people are now connected to the grid.
 Residents who ran petrol-powered generators for as much as N600 naira for 3 liters could now access a 24-hour power supply for 44.5% of that same amount.

 Security and social interactions also have greatly improved, and the Primary Healthcare Centre in the community has recorded a 60% reduction in malaria cases in the community.